Travel to France Online: Guide To the Best DIY Virtual Tours of French Landmarks

-Mont Saint-Michel is one of France's most visited landmarks, dedicated to the Archangel St. Michael.
+Mont Saint-Michel is one of the most visited landmarks and most beautiful towns in northern France.
+It's dedicated to the Archangel St. Michael.
 It's a breathtaking Gothic fortress-style island commune rising dramatically from the bay.
 Both the rock top abbey and the cobbled alleys will leave you in a medieval state of mind.

 The star attraction is the Abbey of Mont Saint-Michel.
 It was settled in 996 by Bendictine monks.
 For 1,200 years, it's been a Christian pilgrimage site.
 The abbey is a mix of architectural styles, with religion and military overtones.

 Now, you can enjoy this mystic place without being swamped by adoring crowds.
 There are stories and over 270 images of this iconic landmark on Google Arts & Culture.
 You can take this virtual tour, powered by Google Street View or tour the island abbey through HistoryView’s VR field trip.

 The Palace of Versailles is massive, flashy, and very, very gold.
 The opulence is overwhelming.
 Even the bathrooms are gold plated.
 It's the most famous and popular day trip from Paris.
 It's been a UNESCO site since 1979.